 The goal is to feature and retain local fiber - varied and beautiful - in our own area, producing beautiful marketable fiber works.
 With some sense of direction and collaboration, a co-op could provide sustainable financial benefit in a seriously depressed section of the Western Slope.

-At this point, I have amassed equipment for classes - a flying shuttle loom, three four-harness floor looms, three spinning wheels and three knitting machines, plus enormous fiber resources - all intended to teach an increasing number of local residents new skills that could provide benefit through a thriving local cottage industry.
+At this point, I have amassed equipment for classes - a flying shuttle loom, two four-harness floor looms, three spinning wheels and three knitting machines, plus enormous fiber resources - all intended to teach an increasing number of local residents new skills that could provide benefit through a thriving local cottage industry.